Quick answer

 - The settlor’s available nil rate band influences the tax liability.

-By understanding these factors and planning accordingly, individuals can minimize the inheritance tax burden on their trust funds, ensuring more assets are preserved for their beneficiaries.
+By understanding these factors and planning accordingly, individuals can reduce the inheritance tax burden on their trust funds, ensuring more assets are preserved for their beneficiaries.

 Discretionary Trusts and Tax Implications